ericzrinsky/osi/Getting Started with PI Vision Extensibility.md

 })(window.PIVisualization);
 ```

-### A look at the code
+### Understanding the code

 #### Symbol wrapper

 The Implementation layer is wrapped in an immediately invoked function expression (IIFE).
-This function excepts a global PI Visualization object, which is passed in as a parameter.
+This function accepts a global PI Visualization object, which is passed in as a parameter.

 ```javascript
 (function(PV) {